LR 7.1: Motion Practice

 (A) there was a conference between attorneys or unrepresented parties and other persons entitled to be heard on the motion in which the movant explained the nature of the motion or request and its legal basis and requested but did not obtain concurrence in the relief sought;

-(B) despite reasonable efforts specified in the motion or request, the movant was unable to conduct a conference; or
+(B) despite reasonable and timely efforts specified in the motion or request, the movant was unable to conduct a conference; or

-(C) concurrence in this motion has not been sought because the movant or nonmovant is an incarcerated prisoner proceeding pro se.
+(D) concurrence in the motion has not been sought because the movant or nonmovant is an incarcerated prisoner proceeding pro se.

 (1) Motions must comply with LR 5.1.